SathyaVen/Lab-Report-1---Week-2/index.md

 There are ways to optimize how you run commands.
 Here are a few tips

--Writing a command in quotes runs the command and after quits, an example is:
+* Writing a command in quotes runs the command and after quits, an example is:

    -`ssh cs15lsp22zz@ieng6.ucsd.edu "ls"`

--Semicolons allow you to run multiple commands in one line.
+* Semicolons allow you to run multiple commands in one line.

    -`cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`

--Click the up arrow to enter the previously entered command.
+* Click the up arrow to enter the previously entered command.

 Here is an example of running multiple commands in one line: